GovindBhala/DS5500-Movie-Recommendation-System/README.md

 - recommendation_data_display: prepare movie data for display on streamlit UI.
 Also limit ratings data to users with collaborative filtering recommendations for use in the app.
 - movies_EDA: exploratory analysis of movies and rating data.
 Creates visualizations shown on Top Movie Visualizations page of UI

+Requirements:
+- requirements.txt: all required packages and versions to run project

 ## Project Learnings
 - We initially expected to build one personalized model, but found that ensembles can help optimize for competing trade-offs.
 Thus we were able to optimize both global diversity and precision, recall.
 - We initially imagined a simpler UI with two pages: Top Rated Movies and Personalized Recommendations.
 But we thought about the different use cases and decided to also build a Movie Based Recommender to give users without ratings some sense of personalized recommendations.
 We also expanded our design to allow users to manually enter profiles.